-Backyard games can be a year-round source of activity for high-energy dogs, those who are watching their weight, and just about any pup who loves to play.
+Backyard games are a great source of activity for high-energy dogs, those who are watching their weight, and just about any pup who loves to play.
 They can also provide your pooch with a few behaviors that will impress your friends — especially the nosy neighbors who are always looking over your fence.
 Here are five backyard games for dogs to make the most of those final days of summer!

 “Fetch” is standard backyard fare for dogs with a decent retrieval instinct.
 Running to retrieve a ball or toy is great exercise and reinforces the human-doggie bond.